bitcoinbrisbane/BitPoker/README.md

 ### Call

-## Table Contract
+## Adding a Table Contract
+A client will define the table contract and store that locally.
+They become the table starter and thus define the conditions of that game.
 The parameters for a table are defined in the following schema.
 Developers are encouraged to create their own algorithms, such as voting or anti-collusion.

 1. Encryption Algorithm (Enum AES-256)
 2. Hash Algorithm (Enum SHA-256)